 What prompted you to begin your search to trace your Italian roots?

 One of my earliest memories is attending the Pittsburgh area “Barisciano Picnic,” an annual reunion of families that had come to the U.S. or Canada from Barisciano.
-Some years at the picnic, the organizers would display an enormous family tree that you could spend hours studying.
-So as you can see, my family has always been deeply connected to our Italian roots.
+Thanks to our grandparents, my family has always been deeply connected to our Italian roots.
 When I started to approach 40 and felt travel abroad was finally a luxury I could afford, my sister and I started planning a trip to Italy, and there was no way we were going to go to Italy and not visit this place that had been tripping off our family’s tongue our entire lives.
 Barisciano was at the top of the list of places we had to work into our 14-day trip.

 Please describe the process.
 Did you already know your ancestral town (by ancestral town I mean the town where your relative(s) who emigrated was from)?
 If not, how did you find it?
 Who or what was your first resource when you started your search for your ancestral town and Italian relatives (a relative, an office, an online service, etc.)?

 I can’t remember a time when I didn’t know my family was from Barisciano.
 It was just a central part of our family identity growing up.
 And we benefited enormously from research others in our extended family had done.
-At the annual Barisciano Picnic, a giant family tree on display contained hundreds and hundreds of names of the descendants of those who had come from the Barisciano wave of emigrants.
+At the annual Barisciano Picnic, a giant family tree on display contained hundreds and hundreds of names of the family members of those who had come from the Barisciano wave of emigrants, both their ascendants and descendants.
 My dad’s cousin’s wife was also a genealogist by hobby and had researched a lot of our family tree on my dad’s side, mostly on the maternal side (DiPaolo), but also on the paternal side (Badia), and passed along that information to us in the 1990s.
 It’s the version of our family tree we took with us when we first traveled to Barisciano in 2012.

 What were the obstacles, if any, during the process of finding your relatives and then getting in touch?